jsdhfssaa/VirtualPiano-Key-Converter/README.md

 Guide for Self-Built:

- Download Only the Self-Build Folder
+ -Download Only the Self-Build Folder

- Execute it
+ -Execute it

- Done!
+ -Done!